sandhawke/webgram/README.md

 curl -X POST http://localhost:5678/shutdown
 ```

-## ToDo / Ideas
+## Future work

+* document ask()
+* integrate documentation with sessions
+* bring in user authentication, maybe
 * improve retry
-* let binary frames be authstreams style, encrypted cbor; support binary data
+* let binary frames be authstreams style (encrypted cbor); support binary data
-* bretter in-browser testing, maybe using karma
-* tls of course
+* TLS of course
-* explain why this is better than shoe+dgram (if it really is)
+* explain why this is better than shoe+dgram

-* add .ask as returning a promise, basically RPC, using 1-time event ids
-** with some way to handle timeout, but probably no retry
+## Credits and Disclaimer

+This material is based upon work supported by the National Science Foundation under Grant No. 1313789.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.